-- Assistant professor should indicate substantial performance of all academic duties and demonstrate potential for further professional development.
+• Assistant professor should indicate substantial performance of all academic duties and demonstrate potential for

+- further professional development.
 The faculty member should be recognized locally as an expert in their field. - Associate professor should indicate a sustained record of professional achievement.
 The faculty member should have achieved regional recognition for accomplishments in their field. - Professor should be reserved for those who have been accepted and recognized nationally or internationally for distinction and excellence of their professional achievements and who show evidence of continued professional growth.

 In addition, it is expected that the general level of performance at each rank will be higher than that at previous ranks.
+For further guidance, refer to MCG Promotion Pathway supplement beginning on page 52.